xyzmaps/xyz-documentation/docs/cli/basic-features.md

 #### [Upload/Update data to a Space](command-reference.md#upload)

-The CLI makes it easy to upload geospatial files to a Data Hub Space, and there are many options to enhance, optimize and speed up the upload process.
+The CLI makes it easy to upload geospatial files to a XYZ Maps Space, and there are many options to enhance, optimize and speed up the upload process.

 ##### Upload GeoJSON

 Upload a GeoJSON file to a new space.
-Data Hub will automatically generate a space ID and display it for you.
+XYZ Maps will automatically generate a space ID and display it for you.

 ```console
 xyzmaps space upload -f /Users/xyz/data.geojson